 (1) In general. – A service provider shall not be liable for monetary relief, or, except as provided in subsection (j), for injunctive or other equitable relief, for infringement of copyright by reason of the storage at the direction of a user of material that resides on a system or network controlled or operated by or for the service provider, if the service provider

 Courts have interpreted “at the direction of a user” to mean a person has uploaded the content to a site.
 If a person uploads a video with copyrighted material to YouTube, the upload is done at the direction of a user, and the site is given a pass on liability.

 DMCA Safe Harbor Agent

 Is there a catch?
 Of course.
 You must comply with a list of requirements to gain the immunity.
-There are a number of steps that boil down to assisting the copyright owner and posting party with resolving the matter informally, but providers often forget they also need to designate a DMCA safe harbor agent.
+There are a number of steps that boil down to assisting the copyright owner and posting party with resolving the matter informally.
+One of the steps requires you to designate a DMCA safe harbor agent.

 In a lawsuit brought by a photographer for copyright infringement, the attorneys for the celebrity sites tried to argue the agent designation wasn’t required to maintain the immunity under the law.
-The judge correctly dismissed such claims and ruled the sites could be held jointly liable with their users who posted the celebrity images.
-With infringement clear, the companies face hundreds of thousands, if not millions, of dollars in damages.
-All because they did not designate an agent.
+The judge correctly dismissed such claims.
+The judge found the companies waived the immunity.
+The photograph could sue the companies for infringement.
+The companies face hundreds of thousands, if not millions, of dollars in damages, and all because they did not designate an agent.